mmontag/chip-player-js/README.md

 # Differences with original tool
 * Reverb code has been removed.
 * Doesn't contains platform specific code.
-Library can be used with various purposes include making of a custom music decoders for a media players and usage with a games
+Library can be used with various purposes include making of a custom music decoders for a media players and usage with a games.

+# Tested on platforms
+* Linux GCC 4.8, 4.9, 5.4 / CLang
+* Mac OS X CLang (Xcode 7.x)
+* Windows MinGW 4.9.x, 5.2
+* Android NDK 12b/13

 # Key features
 * OPL3 emulation with four-operator mode support